History of Dreams

 3. Limited Stage: During this our heart rate slows down along with our body pressure and temperature.

 4. REM Stage: This is where our vivid dreams occur and our muscles twitch and our body is limb.

 If we don’t need sleep how come when we go without sleep we feel so rotten?
-Scientific methods have analysed this in both animals and humans and getting no sleep has resulted in some disturbing results.
+Scientific methods have analyzed this in both animals and humans and getting no sleep has resulted in some disturbing results

 We sometimes experience dreams which tell a story, Dr J.A Hadfield, an expert in psychoneuroses.
 Basically this doctor conducted a number of experiments into serial dreams, that being dreams which are separate during the night but in some way connect with each other.

 An example of this dream is with a patient who was suffering from depression during one night.
 The first dream that this man experienced was a dream where he was traveling through a valley with trees and the sky was overhung with clouds.
 The next dream, during the same night he entered a cafeteria where he struggled to get a table for himself.
 The next dream he experienced was a fight with a friend where he ended up becoming quite violent and punched his friend in the face.